Production and Costs

 Economies and Diseconomies of Scale

-The long-run average total cost (LRATC) curve answers that question across three zones.
+The long-run average total cost (LRATC) curve illustrates the answer across three distinct sections.

 Connecting Costs to Market Structure